divyansh1398/AVAX-ADV-2/README.md

 _`txID` is the `orderID` of your new order._

-The "in tick" is how much of the "in assetID" that someone must trade to get "out tick" of the "out assetID".
-Any fill of this order must send a multiple of "in tick" to be considered valid (this avoid ANY sort of precision issues with computing decimal rates on-chain).
+The "in tick" represents the amount of the "in assetID" that an individual must trade to receive the "out tick" of the "out assetID."
+It's essential to note that any execution of this order must involve a trade in multiples of the "in tick" to ensure validity and prevent precision issues when calculating decimal rates on-chain.
 #### Step 5: Fill Part of the Order
 Now that we have an order on-chain, let's fill it!
 You can do so by running the following command from this location: